 Medical records are an important part of your health care.
-These records show the history of your health condition and treatment.
-They are used by health care providers to treat you.
+These records are a written history of your health condition and treatment.
+They are used by doctors, hospitals, health care clinics, and other health care practitioners and facilities to treat you.

-A federal law called the HIPAA Privacy Rule gives you the right to get and amend (correct) your medical record.
+A federal law called the HIPAA Privacy Rule gives you the right to get and amend (correct) your medical record by adding information to it.
 (HIPAA stands for the "Health Insurance Portability and Accountability Act.")
-Illinois laws also give you rights in your medical record.
+Pennsylvania laws also give you rights in your medical record.